 Looking for ground reinforcement grids to use in the fight against flooding?

-Ground Reinforcement Grids from British Recycled Plastic.
+Ground Reinforcement Grids from British Recycled Plastic work as permeable paving allowing water to seep away instead of pooling.
 Based in the Calder Valley, scene of devastating flooding in 2012 and, more recently, on Boxing Day 2015, we have long championed the idea that it’s best for rainwater to return to the water table rather than through our often antiquated drainage network, much of which was built by the Victorians.

 As more of the world gets covered by tarmac while rainfall increases year on year, ground reinforcement grids or plastic grid paving have become more of an essential tool in the battle against flooding.
 Take a look at the video below to gain an insight into how they work.